 But first, we should address the best methods for reducing the amount of pet hair that is littering your beautiful home.

-Reduce Dog Shedding
+How to Reduce Dog Shedding

 If you are sick of constantly cleaning up pet hair, then you need to reduce how much your pet sheds.

 There are many factors that affect the skin and coat health of your pet, like diet, environment and grooming habits.
-Here are some of the simplest ways to improve your pet’s coat and reduce shedding:
+Here are 5 of the simplest ways to improve your pet’s coat and reduce shedding:

 These are just some of the basic tips for reducing shedding.
 They are simple to try and although you certainly don’t have to do them all, you may need to implement a couple of them to really see a difference.